Skip to Main Content

 Stream macroinvertebrate identification

-provides a web-based mapping, analysis, and collaboration tool designed to support geographic investigations and to engage students as citizen scientists investigating real-world issues—both in the classroom and in outdoor education settings.
-NGS/FieldScope offers
+provides a web-based mapping, analysis, and collaboration tool designed to support geographic investigations and to engage students as citizen scientists investigating real-world issues – both in the classroom and in outdoor educational settings.
+They have both a

 Save Our Streams (SOS), Izaak Walton League of America